ZhiweiZhen/N2G/README.md

 For each N2G, we have 7 features: average degree centrality, betweenness centrality, closeness centrality, eigenvector centrality, current flow betweenness cen-trality, subgraph centrality, and current flow closeness centrality.

 Regarding how to generate distance matrix in tud_benchamrk, please refer to '/data_converter/graph_to_node_dgl.py' file.

+Regarding corrupted labels, there are 2 kinds of corrupted labels : (i) Uniformly corrupted and (ii) Biased corrupted labels.
+The corruption type and rate can be adjusted in 'config.yaml' file in DGL_N2G folder